hngu/leetcode/README.md

 - Permuations: ordering of elements.
 Order is important.
 To generate permutations, for each number pick it then permute the rest of the numbers
 - Binary Search Tree stack traversal: store the left side of tree, then pop.
 If the popped element has a right subtree, store its left side tree.
 - First occurrence map: store the first occurence of a number in a map when you iterate over an array.
 If you see it again, then you can calculate the length between them by taking `i - map[num]`
+- 2D array backtracking: for word search, have a global 2D visited matrix.
+In a for loop, set the visited cell to True and recurse.
+At the end of the recurse before the loop ends, set the visited cell back to False.
+- DP Grid area calculations: see if a cell's DP can be calculated from its neighboring cells.
+For example: `dp[i][j] = min(dp[above it], dp[left of it], dp[diagnoal))`
+- Problems where it asks you to solve it in constant space and in linear time: try modifying the original array.
+Use markers like setting a number to a negative.
+- 4Sum: two O(n^2) loops with map: one for a + b and the other for c + d.
+- Monotonic stacks are a good option when a problem involves comparing the size of numeric elements, with their order being relevant.
+- Any manual math calculations: move backwards and always consider carries!
+At the end of the loop do one final computation for carries.

 Questions:
 - What data type will the input be?
 Will it always be the same data type?